Marsha Malik

 Marsha Malik (born 20 August 2001), is a Pakistani footballer who plays as a midfielder for Lye Town and the Pakistan women's national team.

 Early life

 Born and raised in Edgbaston, Marsha initially started playing tennis in the hopes of going pro.
-She played in various tennis tournaments and in 2015 played for the U16's team at Wimbledon where she suffered a fatal injury before switching to football.
+She played in various tennis tournaments and in 2015 played for the U16's team at Wimbledon where she suffered a severe injury before switching to football.

 Club career

 West Bromwich Albion

 Marsha began her career with West Bromwich Albion in 2022 where she stayed for one season.

 Solihull Moors

 Marsha then transferred to Solihull Moors in 2023.
-A player with exceptional hold-up play and creativity on the ball, she has been key to the team’s attacking threat and contributing to some brilliant attacking displays.
 She was named the Uber Eats Player of the Month for the month of March.
-She was also awarded the Supporters Player of the Season 2024-25.
+She was also awarded the Supporters Player of the Season 2024–25.

 2024: Loan to Karachi United

 In 2024, she was signed on loan by Karachi United WFC for the upcoming 2024 National Women Football Championship.
 She was the joint top scorer for the team with 7 goals to her name and a hat-trick in the third-place playoff as the team finished in third.